Thank you for your interest in the Summer Democracy Fellowship program!

-The 2018 application is below and closes at April 1st at 11:59pm ET.
+The 2018 application closed on April 1st.
 Successful applicants will be notified by early May.

 Using paid internships to increase capacity and inclusion at democracy reform organizations.
 The Summer Democracy Fellowship Program is designed to engage students who would otherwise be unable to engage in low-paying and unpaid summer internship opportunities, and help create the next generation of leadership for reforming money in politics by creating a network of highly motivated students from across the country and political spectrum.
 This is a highly competitive program that awards fully funded fellowships to undergraduate students interested in pursuing a 10-week summer internship with many leading political reform organizations, including the Center for Responsive Politics, based Common Cause, Democracy Matters, and others.